-- Define which instruments constitute HQLA; - Limit the amount of excess HQLA held in a subsidiary that can be included in the consolidated company's HQLA to the amount that can be transferred without restrictions in times of liquidity stress; - Prescribe standardized cash inflow and outflow rates that must be used to calculate total projected net cash outflows over the 30-day stress period; and - Prescribe the methodology for calculating total net cash outflows, including capping cash inflows at 75% of cash outflows and requiring an add-on calculation to address potential maturity mismatches2 between outflows and inflows.
+- Define which instruments constitute HQLA; - Limit the amount of excess HQLA held in a subsidiary that can be included in the consolidated company's HQLA to the amount that can be transferred without restrictions in times of liquidity stress; - Prescribe standardized cash inflow and outflow rates that must be used to calculate total projected net cash outflows over the 30-day stress period; and - Prescribe the methodology for calculating total net cash outflows, including capping cash inflows at 75% of cash outflows and requiring an add-on calculation to address potential maturity mismatches between outflows and inflows.

 General eligibility criteria and operational requirements for inclusion of an asset as HQLA are outlined in the Rule.
 Per the Rule, eligible HQLA is divided into Level 1 assets and Level 2 assets, which are further segmented into Level 2A and Level 2B assets.
-The composition of asset types within each level is specified in the Rule as well as applicable haircuts and quantitative limits.
-Effective August 30, 2018, U.S. banking regulators amended the Rule to permit investment-grade municipal obligations that meet certain criteria to qualify as HQLA.
+The composition of asset types within each level, as well as applicable haircuts and quantitative limits, are specified in the Rule.